grewanderer/animus-coder/README.md

-# Animus-coder (MyCodex) — Autonomous Coding Agent
+# Animus-coder — Autonomous Coding Agent

 An open, controllable autonomous coding agent that plans, edits, runs tests, critiques itself, and streams progress to your terminal.
 The project ships a daemon (`mycodexd`), a CLI (`mycodex`), and a modular agent core wired to tools, sandbox, observability, and a multi-model strategy layer.